MarkD8/Stepik/README.md

 Here is a link to the course https://stepik.org/course/74911

-In this repo you can find Final Procej from the course.
+In this repo you can find Final Project from the course.

 Feel free to ask questions if you have them. :)